Student Research Grants at Millersville University

 |OGSPR Discretionary Fund||Funding is available through the OGSPR Discretionary Fund.
 Faculty Mentors must submit the application on a student's behalf.
 Contact your Faculty Mentor/Advisor for assistance.||Rolling Deadline|

-Annual event that embraces traditional field and laboratory work as well as projects in the visual and performing arts such as creative writing, music, drama, debate, public speaking, and other activities.
+The annual event embraces traditional field and laboratory work as well as projects in the visual and performing arts such as creative writing, music, drama, debate, public speaking, and other activities.

 BIOLOGY STUDENT INVESTIGATOR GRANT